 This time Lucas was the lucky installer and I can see that the email was sent successfully.

-Now I'll test it with Hawaii selected.
+Now I'll test it again, but with Hawaii selected in my Google Form.

 After a few minutes, a new Zap run comes through, but this time it stopped because it wasn't able to find a matching row in the distribution spreadsheet.